Investing Your Money

 The downside of course is that you can make losses, and even lose all of your money with wrong investment

 choices.
-So, one of the fundamentals of prudent investing is that you invest only the money that you can afford to
+So, one of the fundamentals of prudent investing is that you invest only the money that you can afford to lose.
+As with

-investing.
-Do not put up money that you cannot afford to lose should the market take a downturn.
+put up money that you cannot afford to lose should the market take a downturn.

 Get some investment training